INSIGHTS IN ACTION

 Cohort reporting and customer segmentation by different attributes is very limited in Excel.

-Develop A SaaS Metrics Reporting Framework
+Develop A Metrics Reporting Framework for your SaaS Business

 We've developed an example framework to help you get started on a proper reporting structure.
 It's available free, just click here.